elves/elvish/website/get/default-shell.md

 ## Dealing with incompatible programs

-Some programs assume that the user's login shell is a traditional POSIX-like shell, so they won't work correctly if your login shell is Elvish.
-The following programs are known to have issues:
+Some programs invoke the user's login shell assuming that it is a traditional POSIX-like shell, so they may not work correctly if your login shell is Elvish.
+The following programs have been reported to have issues:

 -   GDB (see [#1795](https://b.elv.sh/1795))

+-   The vscode-neovim extension (see [#1804](https://b.elv.sh/1804))

-Such programs usually rely on the `$SHELL` environment variable to query the login shell, so you can override it to a POSIX shell, like the following:
+Such programs usually rely on the `$SHELL` environment variable to query the login shell.
+For CLI applications, you can create an alias in your `rc.elv` that forces it to a POSIX shell, like the following:

 ```elvish
 fn gdb {|@a|
   env SHELL=/bin/sh gdb $@a
 }
 ```

+There is no universal way to override environment variables for GUI applications; it depends on the GUI environment and possibly the application itself.
+It may be easier to switch the login shell back to the system default and configure your terminal to launch Elvish by default instead.